deculler/gotut/README.md

 `Printf` function used here.
 Note capitalization in both, but not in the package name.

-Being effective in a language is the libraries as much as the language concepts, and these are two important ones.
+Being effective in a language is about the libraries as much as the language concepts, and these are two important ones.
 *[fmt package](https://golang.org/pkg/fmt/) provides formated printing and scanning.
 *[os package](https://golang.org/pkg/os/) provides platform independent operating system